-IMPORTANT The information in this article refers to functionality that is currently deprecated and will be removed from Workfront in 2018.
+IMPORTANT The information in this article refers to functionality that is currently deprecated and will soon be removed from Workfront.
 For information about the current functionality for managing resources in Workfront, see the "Resource Planning" section.

 The Resource Grid is a resource planning tool that allows you to properly allocate your users to tasks and issues while being aware of the timeline of your projects.
 For more information about using the Resource Grid, see "Using the Resource Grid."